veit/python-basics-tutorial/docs/types/strings/built-in-modules/string.rst

 Changing strings
 ----------------

-:ref:`str <python3:textseq>` are immutable, but they have several methods that can return a modified version of the original string.
+:ref:`str <python3:textseq>` are :term:`immutable`, but they have several methods
+that can return a modified version of the original string.

 :py:meth:`str.replace` can be used to replace occurrences of the first :doc:`parameter <../../../functions/params>` with the second, for example: